Colics remain an unsolved mystery. In an attempt to formulate a single definition for colics, they are described as:

 The behavior of a healthy newborn or baby who displays intense crying that lasts:

 - more than 3 hours a day

 - more than 3 weeks.

 As far as colics are concerned, so far we know that:

-- They may start at the age of 2 weeks if your baby is preterm, or later if your baby is premature.
+- They may start at the age of 2 weeks if your baby is born following a full-term pregnancy, or later if your baby is premature.

 - They always subside on their own after 3 or 4 months.

-- They are not affected by the delivery method and the type of feeding (breastfeeding or formula).
+- They are not affected by the baby’s gender, delivery method and the type of feeding (breastfeeding or formula).

 - Children who suffered from colics as babies are no different from those who did not.